valentinaandrade/movid-site/content/somos/equipo/demo3.md

 +++
-# A Demo section created with the Blank widget.
-# Any elements can be added in the body: https://sourcethemes.com/academic/docs/writing-markdown-latex/
-# Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.

-title = "Sobre MOVID"
+title = "Comité Asesor"
 subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.